 9. Moat People (7b+) ** a sustained and excellent wall pitch with difficulties until almost the last move.

-10. Afloat in the Moat (6c+) ** the warm up! the right-hand line via a faint groove and slab leading leftwards.
+10. Afloat in the Moat (6c+) * the right-hand line via a faint groove and slab leading leftwards.

 11. Piranha Wall E2 5c an old unused trad. route.
 Needs cleaning.